Why Transparent Pricing Is a fidantza Signal in pribatutasuna software

 - "Contact Sales" required for pricing at any tier

-- Free trial requires credit card without trial period
+- Free probaketa requires credit card without probaketa period

-- Data processing agreement requires negotiation for standard terms
+- Data processing agreement requires negotiation for estandarra terms

 - No published sub-processor list

-In the privacy software category, these signals predict not just procurement friction but the quality of the ongoing relationship.
-Vendors who are transparent before the sale tend to remain transparent after it.
+In the pribatutasuna software category, these signals predict not just procurement friction but the quality of the ongoing relationship.
+Vendors who are transparent before the sale tend to remain transparent after IT.

 Conclusion

 Transparent pricing is not a minor marketing decision.
-It's a signal about organizational values, product confidence, and buyer-vendor power dynamics.
-In privacy software, where trust is the core product, pricing opacity actively undermines the vendor's credibility.
+IT's a signal about organizational values, product confidence, and buyer-saltzailea power dynamics.
+In pribatutasuna software, where fidantza is the core product, pricing opacity actively undermines the saltzailea's credibility.

 The self-serve model — where buyers can discover pricing, test functionality, and purchase without a sales interaction — is increasingly the expectation, not the exception.
-Vendors who embrace it attract faster evaluation cycles, higher conversion rates from technical buyers, and customers who chose the product on its merits rather than because a salesperson managed the comparison.
+Vendors who embrace IT attract faster ebaluazioa cycles, higher conversion rates from technical buyers, and customers who chose the product on its merits rather than because a salesperson managed the comparison.

 Sources: